bmeck/snapshot-utils/manual/tutorial-script-vars.md

 		// We grab the Node that this edge points to const node = edge_to_walk.getNode();

-		// We want to be sure we don&apos;t start a cycle so we skip
+		// We want to be sure we don't start a cycle so we skip
 		// Nodes we have already visited (but not Edges to those Nodes
 		// in this example)
 		if (visited.has(node.node_index)) {